vryy/4C/CONTRIBUTING.md

 ### Read the [README.md](https://gitlab.lrz.de/baci/baci/blob/master/README.md)

 Do ensure you are familiar with all the information in our [README.md](https://gitlab.lrz.de/baci/baci/blob/master/README.md) file, as that is necessary for understanding what follows.
-Double-check that your local Git repository is configured as described in [README.md](https://gitlab.lrz.de/baci/baci/blob/master/README.md#set-up-git).
+Double-check that your local Git repository is configured as described in the [user documentation](https://baci.pages.gitlab.lrz.de/baci/readthedocs/4Csetup.html#set-up-your-gitlab-account).

 ### Setup your Integrated Development Environment

 We recommend to use an Integrated Develoment Environment (IDE) for code development because it provides many convenient features and also eases to comply with our mandatory code style.
-Set-up instructions for various IDEs can be found on the respective [Wiki page](https://gitlab.lrz.de/baci/baci/wikis/set-up-your-integrated-development-environment).
+Set-up instructions for various IDEs can be found in the [user documentation](https://baci.pages.gitlab.lrz.de/baci/readthedocs/4Csetup.html#set-up-your-ide).

 ## The 4C Development Workflow